Turning Traffic Lights Green: Applying an Intelligence Model to Cyber Security

 During the previous decade booming international demand and high oil prices sparked Russia's economic recovery and concurrent reemergence on the world stage as a significant power player.
 Vladimir Putin, who has served either as President or Prime Minister of Russia since 1999, has led a resurgent and aggressive foreign policy, both in the former Soviet Union whose collapse Putin famously said in 2005 was a major geopolitical disaster of the twentieth century, and beyond Russia's traditional sphere of influence to U.S. shores.
 Russia is now mounting intense covert influence operations against Europe and the U.S. and deploying its land, air, and sea assets in the former Soviet Union, Europe, the Middle East, and Latin America at levels unmatched since the fall of the Soviet Union.
 Having served nearly ten years in the former Soviet Union and recognized as a leading CIA expert on Russian operations, Mr. Hoffman traces Russia's increasingly aggressive military and cyber policies, and their impact on U.S. national security and the private sector.

-Daniel Hoffman NewsReel
+Daniel Hoffman in the news

 Daniel Hoffman sheds light on Russia's intelligence operations

-A former Senior Executive Clandestine Service Officer with the CIA and trusted expert on cybersecurity and counterterrorism, Daniel Hoffman has been sought-out by major media outlets for his clear, concise and shrewd analysis on top security concerns.
+A former Senior Executive Clandestine Service Officer with the CIA and trusted expert on cybersecurity and counterterrorism, DANIEL HOFFMAN has been sought-out by major media outlets for his clear, concise and shrewd analysis on top security concerns.
 First, in a widely-shared op-ed for The New York Times (the article received nearly 900 comments), Hoffman provided thought-provoking and frank analysis on Russia’s attempts to destabilize American democracy, sharing insights into how Democrats and Republicans can forge a successful path forward.
 With three decades of experience working for the government—including at the CIA observing Soviet and Russian intelligence operations, and five years working in Moscow—Hoffman draws from personal experience to decode Russian tactics.
 Hoffman was also interviewed by MSNBC and Fox to shed light on Russian intelligence strategies, and is a regular contributor to The Cipher Brief—a digital security-based platform— where he provides sharp analysis on everything from breaking news to big picture security concerns.

 Daniel Hoffman is a former Central Intelligence Agency Senior Executive Clandestine Service Officer with 30 years of distinguished government service.
 He served tours of duty in the former Soviet Union, Europe, and war zones in the Middle East as well as Chief of a large war zone Station in South Asia and Chief of a large Station in Eurasia.